lmoureaux/CovarianceFits/README.md

 ### Conbined chi2

-A combined chi2 with multiple histograms is similar to a the normal case, except that the histograms need to be merged first.
+It is possible to obtain a chi2 value taking into account bins from multiple histograms, which we refer to as a "combined" chi2.
+This combined chi2 is similar to a the normal case, except that the histograms need to be merged first.
 The tool for this is called **`merge-histograms`**.
 It takes the following inputs:

 * A list of histogram files to merge
 * Bin ranges to include in the merged output